shahery/django-blog-project4/README.md

       sign up so that they can enjoy the functionalities of the website.
       ![pic7](https://user-images.githubusercontent.com/95220937/178114651-2f843ebf-1064-4074-bc66-4fcec72ffd3f.png)
     * Note:
-          Users can only create, edit and delete the post by creating their account on the website.
+          Users can only create, edit and delete the post by registering their account on the website.

   * Add the post: